FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     The game goes on like this until, in our example, player 2 loses the first round.
 At this point player 1 has 8 rocks and player 3 has 4 rocks.

-    The 🦄 is now returned (player 3 had it last) and placed on the dice try.
+    The 🦄 is now returned (player 3 had it last) and placed on the dice tray.
 The Einhorn is now open for auction.
 Since this is the 1st round and player 2 lost the game there are no rocks to bet with for this player.
 Player 1 bets 3 rocks and player 3 bets 1 rock.
 Both players put the rocks they bet in the central stash and player 1 receives the 🦄.
 Player 1 now has 8-3=5 rocks in their own rock stash and player 3 has 4-1 rocks in their stash.

     All players now receive 6 new rocks.
 Player 1 decides to add 2 rocks from the own stash to the current play stash.
 Player 1 now has 4 rocks remaining in their own stash and 6+2=8 rocks to play with in this round as well as the 🦄 figure.
 Both other players do not add rocks and start with 6 rocks.